 By applying effective information management processes, the market can benefit from greater efficiencies, improved quality and consistency, reduced costs and increased resilience and agility.
 Our research found that £6 of direct labour productivity gains can potentially be secured for every £1 invested in information management.
-Similarly, 1.6% to 18% costs savings can potentially be secured for every £1 invested in information management.
+Similarly, 1.6% to 18% costs savings at various stages of the asset lifecycle can potentially be secured for every £1 invested in information management.